ds-rants/ds-rants/posts/2025/2025_11_yall_motherfuckers_need_tests/index.md

     Try to really limit the size, scope, functionalities you try to test at a given time.
     Take a smaller sized approach.
+    When you think this is small enough, make it even smaller!
     :::

 1. One very common error is to try to test the main functionality of a future piece of code right from the get-go.
 Rookie mistake!